Classification

 └── test806_6.png

 Here each directory is a number but it can be any string.
 Notice that they will be considered the class names.
 Regarding the test, if you have no classes it doesn’t matter if the images are separated in several folders or are all in one folder.
-But, if DATA.TEST.LOAD_GT is enabled, each folder in test path (i.e. DATA.TEST.PATH) will be considered as a class (as done for training and validation).
+But, if DATA.TEST.LOAD_GT is True, each folder in test path (i.e. DATA.TEST.PATH) will be considered as a class (as done for training and validation).

 Configuration file